small-tech/nodekit/README.md

 > #### How does it work?
 >
-> A page in NodeKit is written in [NodeScript](#nodescript), which is a superset of [Svelte](https://svelte.dev).
+> A page in NodeKit is written in a superset of [Svelte](https://svelte.dev) that can contain [NodeScript](#nodescript).
 >
-> In addition to what Svelte can do, NodeScript gives you the ability to add server-side code to your pages in a `<data>` block.
+> (That’s NodeScript in the bit of code you see in the `<get>` block.)
 >
-> The default function you export from it is evaluated every time the route is requested and anything it returns is injected into the `data` variable you exported from your `<script>` block.
+> The default function you export from a NodeScript block is evaluated on the server every time the page route is requested via a `GET` request and the value it returns is injected into a `data` variable you export from your `<script>` block.
 >
 > The rest of the example is simply client-side Svelte.
 >